 The Library’s annual fellowship in digital scholarship started in 2020.

-The call is currently closed for The National Librarian’s Research Fellowship in Digital Scholarship 2020-21.
-We will put out a new call for the 2021-22 Fellowship position in late 2020/early 2021.
+The call is now open for The National Librarian’s Research Fellowship in Digital Scholarship 2021-22.

 The National Librarian’s Research Fellow in Digital Scholarship 2020-21